mearlboro/mearlboro.github.io/work/_posts/2022-11-17-in-support-of-zlib.md

 Talk to your grandma about information freedom.
 The next jury member in a trial condemning internet freedom may be someone who has learned why open access to knowledge is so important, may be someone who has heard of Aaron Swartz, may be someone who understands the absurd costs of knowledge development.

+Catalogue!
+Contribute to any of these open libraries by helping them build a catalogue of all books.

 Vote Pirate!
 If you can't, start a pirate party in your constituency!
 Sweden was first, founding it in 2006, the US have one founded in the same year, now most EU contries have them, and there's a [European Pirate Party](https://european-pirateparty.eu/){:target="_blank" rel="noopener noreferrer"}, and Pirates without borders!

 (That being said, I live in the UK, where the Pirate party est 2009 was dissolved in 2020.
 Work always begins in one's back yard.)